John Coltrane: 1965–1967: The second quartet

 There is speculation that in 1965 Coltrane began using LSD, informing the "cosmic" transcendence of his late period.
-Nat Hentoff wrote: "it is as if he and Sanders were speaking with 'the gift of tongues' – as if their insights were of such compelling force that they have to transcend ordinary ways of musical speech and ordinary textures to be able to convey that part of the essence of being they have touched."
+Nat Hentoff wrote: "It is as if he and Sanders were speaking with 'the gift of tongues' – as if their insights were of such compelling force that they have to transcend ordinary ways of musical speech and ordinary textures to be able to convey that part of the essence of being they have touched."
 After the departure of Tyner and Jones, Coltrane led a quintet with Sanders on tenor saxophone, his second wife Alice Coltrane on piano, Garrison on bass, and Ali on drums.
 When touring, the group was known for playing long versions of their repertoire, many stretching beyond 30 minutes to an hour.
 In concert, solos by band members often extended beyond fifteen minutes.

 The group can be heard on several concert recordings from 1966, including Live at the Village Vanguard Again! and Live in Japan.
+(On the latter, Coltrane and Sanders played, for the rare occasion, alto saxophones, which were presented to them by Yamaha.)
 In 1967, Coltrane entered the studio several times.
 Although pieces with Sanders have surfaced (the unusual "To Be" has both men on flute), most of the recordings were either with the quartet minus Sanders (Expression and Stellar Regions) or as a duo with Ali.
 The latter duo produced six performances that appear on the album Interstellar Space.
 Coltrane also continued to tour with the second quartet up until two months before his death; his penultimate live performance and final recorded one, a radio broadcast for the Olatunji Center of African Culture in New York City, was eventually released as an album in 2001.